microsoft/fhir-loader/src/FhirLoader.Tool/README.md

 ```
 Here, my-package means the folder in which you store the files from the npm command.

+Use the below command to install the files using npm.

 ```sh
 npm --registry "your npm package path"
 ```